wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [103]

-33 Behold! a man of Britain appeareth in the fort ; suffer me, I pray thee, to slay him, for he is busied with the destroying engines :
+33 Behold ! a man of Britain appeareth in the fort ; suffer me, I pray thee, to slay him, for he is busied with the destroying engines :

 34 But Zebulon said, Nay ; we are yet a great way off.